MANU-2112/FINANCIAL-LOAN-ANALYSIS/README.md

-Targed SQL queries regarding various business questions can be found here
+Targed SQL queries regarding various business questions can be found here.
+[Link](https://drive.google.com/file/d/1opjiqFX8QVN-fAyCf8hzsUyZH_ZCA8s4/view?usp=drive_link)

- [link].

- An interactive PowerBI dashboard used to report and explore  trends can be found here
+An interactive PowerBI dashboard used to report and explore  trends can be found here.
+[Link](https://app.powerbi.com/groups/me/reports/15fda782-82d6-4b63-ae2a-d422413270f3/b1d7243543fe61f61797?experience=power-bi)

- [link].

 ## Data Structure & Initial Checks
 The companies main database structure as seen below consists of two tables: Employee and Financial_Loan tables with a total row count of 39,577 records.
 A description of each table is as follows:

-[photo]